channel-42/hue-tui/README.md

 - hue-snek  (`pip install hue-snek-channel42`)
 - py_cui    (`pip install py-cui`)

+## Setup process

+To be able to use hue-tui, you need to have your bridge's IP address and a API username.
+The IP address can be found by e.g. going into your routers network tab and looking for a device with hostname "Philips-hue".
+To get an API username, check out [this](https://developers.meethue.com/develop/get-started-2/) short guide on the official Hue-Developers site.

+Once you have the IP address and unsername, you can start hue-tui by typin `huetui` into a terminal.
+This should open the first-time-setup, where you can input your IP and username.

+> Tip: pasting with e.g. CTRL-SHIFT-V works (check what the pasting binding is in your specific terminal emulator)

+To input your IP, navigate the cursor to the IP textfield (it should be there by default) and press ENTER.
+Then type or paste your bridge's IP address **without http://** at the begining.

+> E.g.: 192.168.178.20

+Exit out of the textfield by pressing ESC and move your cursor to the username field.
+Enter your username just like before and then move your cursor to the big "make login" button.
+Press ENTER and a popup showing your IP and username should appear.
+Press ENTER to dismiss the popup and restart huetui by exiting out of the programm (press q).

+After re-opening hue-tui you should see all your lights, groups, scenes, etc. like in the screenshot at the top.

 ## Using hue-tui

 Using hue-tui is easy:

 To **navigate** the different modules use your arrow keys.
 You'll see your cursor move to the bottom right of the modules, which shows you which module is selected.
-**Enter a module** by pressing enter.
+**Enter a module** by pressing ENTER.
 The selected option will be in bold.
 Use your arrow keys to navigate inside the module.
 Once inside a module, press enter to **execute an action** (e.g. toggle a light).
 To **exit a module** press ESC.
 To **quit the programm** simply press q while in the main overview (i.e. not inside a module).